tildearrow/furnace/doc/7-systems/sid2.md

 unlike SID, it has per-channel volume control, better ADSR envelope which doesn't have bugs, more waveform mixing modes and the ability to play tonal noise waves.

-filter cutoff and resonance ranges were extended, as well as the frequency - finally the chip can hit B-7 note with default clock speed!
+each channel now has its own independent filter. filter cutoff and resonance ranges were extended, as well as the frequency - finally the chip can hit B-7 note with default clock speed!

 ## effects